chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Property   | Description
 -----------|-----------------------------
-Role       | an alias for a list of actions
+Role       | a named list of actions
-Actions    | an inline list of actions
 Effect     | ALLOW or DENY
 Projects   | list of project IDs to constrain the role